yrashk/validatex/README.md

 Validatex
 ==========

-Validaterl is a simple Elixir library for validating (input) data.
-Its design and code has been almost completely ported from Validaterl (https://github.com/spawngrid/validaterl)
+Validatex is a simple Elixir library for validating (input) data.
+Its

 Validation Primitives
 ---------------------